Welcome to JavaScript

 You will find it:

-• In your web browser (in pretty much every laptop, desktop and smartphone in the world, perhaps more than once)
+• In your web browser (in pretty much every laptop, desktop and smartphone in the world, probably more than once)

-• In a mobile webview powering the apps on your smartphone - many mobile apps are built using JavaScript
+• In a mobile webview powering the apps on your smartphone - many mobile apps are built using JavaScript, including Facebook, Slack, Discord and many others.

 • On your server - NodeJS provides a complete and powerful web server used by some of the biggest companies in the world, companies like Microsoft.

-• In your front end development environment - JavaScript powers Gulp, Grunt, Yeoman, Sass and many other tools front end developers rely on.
+• In your front end development environment - JavaScript powers Webpack, Rollup, Yeoman, Bower, SASS and many other tools front end developers rely on.

 JavaScript is rather good (which is lucky really)

 JavaScript is often misunderstood.
-It it different to most other languages out there.
-This is because JavaScript comes from a different evolutionary branch to most other languages.
+It is different to most other languages out there.
+This is because JavaScript comes from a different evolutionary branch than most other languages.

 Exercise: Saying Hello to JavaScript

 This is the first exercise.
-In this exercise, we'll be saying hello to JavaScript.
-Of course the JavaScript won't actually hear us saying hello, unless we shout really loud…
+Exercises are scattered throughout this book, you’ll recognise them because they come in a little box.
+In this exercise, we’ll be saying hello to JavaScript.
+Of course, the JavaScript won’t actually hear us saying hello, unless we shout really loud…

 Create some HTML